 The Audit Committee performs duties in accordance with the charter and notifications by the board of director to be under the way of corporate governance and under responsible for each single shareholder.
-In 2016, the Company conducted four audit committee meetings.
+In 2017, the Company conducted four audit committee meetings.
 In each meeting, the company's executives and external auditors attended to acknowledge, comment, discuss and review about the key issues for preparation of the financial statements, important information disclosure and reported results to the board of directors on a quarterly basis.
 The performance results of the Audit Committee can be summarized as follows:

-- Reviewed quarterly and yearly financial statements of year 2016 in order to present them to the board of directors for approval by considering financial statements, which were reviewed and audited by the auditor.
-In addition the committee regularly had the meeting with the auditor to acknowledge and consult about auditor's opinions and founded issues from financial statement to ensure that financial statements were prepared in accordance with the generally accepted accounting principles with sufficient disclosure of information that were useful for the decision-making of users of financial statements and by considering recommendation from auditor with regard to the internal control system to ensure that the observation found during the audit would be considered and implemented properly by the management.
+- Reviewed quarterly and yearly financial statements of year 2017 in order to present them to the board of directors for approval by considering financial statements, which were reviewed and audited by the auditor.
+In addition the committee regularly had discussed with the auditor to acknowledge and consult about auditor's opinions and founded issues from financial statement to ensure that financial statements were prepared in accordance with the generally accepted accounting principles with sufficient disclosure of information that were useful for the decision-making of users of financial statements and by considering recommendation from auditor with regard to the internal control system to ensure that the observation found during the audit would be considered and implemented properly by the management.
 The audit committee found that process of issuing financial statement is well-organized enough.
-As the result, financial statement can be public with quality of finance and accounting standard. - Reviewed the related party transaction or transaction that might cause the conflict of interest in order with sufficiency of reasonable, transparency, disclosure, repeating investigation and the utmost benefit of the Company according to the good corporate governance policy of the Stock Exchange of Thailand's regulations. - Reviewed compliance with Securities and Exchange Law, requirements of the Stock Exchange of Thailand and Securities and Exchange Commission, and other laws relevant to the Company's business and compliance with relevant laws and government regulations.
-In 2016, The company has prepared a self assessment of compliance with principles of good corporate governance based on the Stock Exchange of Thailand's regulations to improve good corporate governance. - Reviewed the sufficiency and appropriateness of the internal control system.
+As the result, financial statement can be public with quality of finance and accounting standard. - Reviewed the related party transaction or transaction that might cause the conflict of interest in order with sufficiency of reasonable, transparency, disclosure, repeating investigation and the utmost benefit of the Company according to the good corporate governance policy of the Stock Exchange of Thailand's regulations.
+In 2017, the Audit Committee had reviewed quarterly and yearly the related party transactions, which the conflict of interest had not been detected. - Reviewed compliance with Securities and Exchange Law, requirements of the Stock Exchange of Thailand and Securities and Exchange Commission, and other laws relevant to the Company's business and compliance with relevant laws and government regulations.
+In 2017, the company has prepared a self assessment of compliance with principles of good corporate governance based on the Stock Exchange of Thailand's regulations to improve good corporate governance. - Reviewed the sufficiency and appropriateness of the internal control system.
 Internal audit committee has procedured to review work of internal audit which is including to the main mission, job boundary and independence in performing audits by considering internal audit reports and auditor's opinions on important work system and monitoring results of improvement and did not find any significant problem.
 The Audit Committee approved the annual internal audit plan, track performance and advice internal audit regularly.
-In 2016, the Audit
+In 2017, the Audit